godotengine/godot-website/collections/_article/year-in-review-2024.md

 <hr>

 ## March
 In March, the Godot Foundation team assembled in San Francisco to meet community members at our biggest event booth yet.
-We shared the space with our sponsor [W4 Games](https://www.w4games.com/) and a wide array of [Godot games](https://godotengine.org/article/gdc-2024-godot-games/) we were fortunate enough to invite to attend GDC with us.
+We shared the space with our sponsor [W4 Games](https://www.w4games.com/) and an amazing lineup of [Godot-powered games](https://godotengine.org/article/gdc-2024-godot-games/) that we had the pleasure of inviting to join us at GDC.

 <img alt="Group picture at the GDC booth" src="/storage/blog/2024-review/gdc.jpg"/>